 If you’re flying Copa Airlines, you’ll be able to purchase the card at check-in, even if you’re flying from another city like Lima or San Jose to Panama City and then to Cuba.
 If you cannot purchase the Cuban Tourist Card at check-in, you’ll be able to buy it at the boarding gate.
 Either way, it will cost about $20 USD.

 By Cruise Ship

 If you're on a cruise with a stop in Cuba, you still need a Cuban Tourist Card.
 Some cruise lines sell them and some do not.
-Norwegian Cruise Lines offers Tourist Cards for $75 - make sure to ask about that in advance of your departure on the cruise.
-Cuba Visa Services sells Tourist Cards to travelers on any cruise line for $85.
-Allow for a week to get your Tourist Card from Cuba Visa Services or purchase overnight shipping if you're planning at the last minute.
+Norwegian Cruise Lines offers Tourist Cards for $75—make sure to ask about that in advance of your departure on the cruise.
+If your cruise line doesn't sell visas, buy yours online or through a Cuban Embassy.

 Finally, planning a trip to Cuba can be super tough.
 There is not a lot of information out there.
 I've compiled a list of local experts who will guide you through every step of the process.
 Seriously check them out now, I have a 100% guarantee it will make your trip unforgettable and WAY easier to plan.
 Lianet, in particular, is a Cuban journalist who knows all the best spots.

 Check out our articles on getting a Cuba General License and how you can still travel to Cuba.
 Have more questions about Cuba?
 Here is a list of local Cuban travel experts who can help you or you can message us.
 And before your trip, check out: